Balti (food): Origin, history and etymology

-Another claim regarding the origin of balti cooking in Birmingham was that it was first served in 1977 in a restaurant called Adil's.
-At that time, the restaurant was located in Stoney Lane, Sparkbrook, and after some time relocated to another area, but since has returned to its original place in Stoney Lane.
+Another claim is that the dish was first served in 1977 in a restaurant called Adil's.
+At that time, the restaurant was located in Stoney Lane, Sparkbrook, and after some time relocated to another area, but has since returned to its original place in Stoney Lane.

 Balti houses

 Balti restaurants are often known in Birmingham as 'balti houses'.
-Some balti houses have a plate of glass on the table top with menus secured beneath.
+Some have a plate of glass on the table top with menus secured beneath.
 Balti houses typically offer large karack naan bread pieces, to be shared by the whole table.

 Balti houses were originally clustered along and behind the main road between Sparkhill and Moseley, to the south of Birmingham city centre.
-This area, comprising Ladypool Road, Stoney Lane, and Stratford Road, is still sometimes referred to as the 'Balti Triangle', and contains a high concentration of balti restaurants.
+This area, comprising Ladypool Road, Stoney Lane, and Stratford Road, is sometimes called the Balti Triangle, as it contains a high concentration of balti restaurants.
 On 28 July 2005, a tornado caused extensive damage to buildings in the triangle, forcing many restaurants to close.
-Most reopened by the beginning of 2006.
+Most reopened by the beginning of 2006 but by 2023 only four remained.

-Balti restaurants have now spread beyond the triangle, and can also be found in the south of Birmingham, along the Pershore Rd in Stirchley.
-Lye near Stourbridge to the west of Birmingham has become known as the 'Balti Mile' with up to a dozen restaurants clustered along the High Street.

-The food and its style of presentation proved very popular during the 1980s, and popularity grew in the 1990s.
-Balti restaurants gradually opened up throughout the West Midlands, and then a large part of Britain.
-The expanded curry market in Britain is now said to take in 4 billion pounds sterling per year.

-Outside Britain, a small number of balti houses are in Ireland and many other English-speaking countries, particularly Australia, Canada and New Zealand.

-Since the late 1990s, British supermarkets have stocked a growing range of prepacked balti meals, and the balti restaurant sector has since faced increasing competition from the retail sector and from changes in customer tastes, along with other traditional South Asian and Indian restaurants.
+Since the late 1990s, British supermarkets have stocked a growing range of prepacked balti meals, and the balti restaurant sector has faced increasing competition both from retail and from changes in customer tastes.